Luscieu/obsidian/Fall 2025/Sociology1025/Groups & Organizations.md

 Social Boundary Maintenance: activities used to maintain and reinforce a particular way of life

 Reference groups - source of identity & point of reference
+- compare to self

+Groupthink: cohesive group arriving at a decision where many individual members think is unwise/wrong

+Bystander apathy - when groups of people observe another in emergency but do not help, deferring responsibility to other bystanders

+Formal Organization - secondary group designed to achieve explicit objectives
+- Structured for maximum efficiency
+Bureaucracy - a component of formal organizations wheres rules and hierarchy and procedures are created for the sake of efficiency (public sees as opposite)
+Rationality - process where methods become replaced